 - Inspires people to reach for the improbable.

 At least for me, the preceding sums up what anyone could ever ask for in an educator.
 Yet the irony of the excitement professed by those that are lucky enough to be in the presence of such an educator escapes us.
-It is my contention that transformational educators are a rare breed and are often overshadowed by their nemesis, the pseudo-transformational educator.
+I contend that transformational educators are rare and often overshadowed by their nemesis, the pseudo-transformational educator.

-Jennifer Tilson McKinsey is a U.S. government and history teacher at Circle USD 375 in Towanda Kansas.
+Jennifer Tilson McKinsey is a U.S. government and history teacher at Circle USD 375 in Towanda, Kansas.
 She studied at both Wichita State University and Kansas State University.
 Some would (and have) called her a qualified teacher.
 At the very least, she has the credentials for it.
-Unfortunately, she also has a long history of actions that are what some might call “questionable”.
-Innovation in teaching is a great thing, though sometimes it can be scary; I get that.
-However, the question we need to ask is whether or not she is a pseudo-transformational educator?
+Unfortunately, she also has a long history of actions that are what some might call “questionable.”
+Innovation in teaching is great, though sometimes it can be scary; I get that.
+However, we need to ask whether or not she is a pseudo-transformational educator.

 We all need to understand the difference between exposure and indoctrination.